-As of Spring 1 2018, City Vision University only participates in the Pell grant program, and does not currently participate in the other Title IV aid programs listed in 34 CFR 668.22(i).
+Currently, City Vision University only participates in the following of those programs: Pell Grants, Iraq and Afghanistan Service Grants, FSEOG Program Aid.
+City Vision does not currently participate in the other Title IV aid programs listed in 34 CFR 668.22(i), including federal student loans.

 Any remaining non-Title IV aid that is required to be returned according to City Vision’s refund policy will be returned to its source after all Title IV funds have been returned.

 Post-Withdrawal Disbursement Procedure

 City Vision University’s post-withdrawal disbursement procedure shall follow the rules set forth in the FSA Handbook for the applicable financial aid year.
 For example, the post-withdrawal disbursement procedure for the 17-18 aid year is performed according to the rules described in the 17-18 FSA Handbook Vol. 5, Ch.
 1.